bjmt/quaqc/doc/quaqc.1.md

     argument to change it.
 If an existing ".bam" or ".cram" extension exists, it will be stripped.

+**-B**, **\--bedGraph**
+:   Output a Gzipped bedGraph of the alignments passing all filters within
+    target regions.
+Only limited memory is used to store bedGraph records which are output on the fly.
+This means that some consecutive positions with identical scores will sometimes be present as distinct ranges if quaqc ran out of memory to store such records simultaneously.

+**\--bedGraph-qlen**=*INT*
+:   When outputting the alignments in bedGraph format, they are resized from
+    the 5-prime position.
+This option controls the final size of the 5-prime centered alignment.
+To instead use the original start and end coordinates of the alignment, set this option to 0.

+**\--bedGraph-tn5**
+:   Shift the 5-prime alignment coordinates of each read when generating the
+    bedGraph.

+**\--bedGraph-dir**=*DIR*
+:   As per the `--keep-dir` option, change the output directory of the
+    bedGraph files.

+**\--bedGraph-ext**=*STR*
+:   As per the `--keep-ext` option, change the default bedGraph filename
+    extension.
+The bedGraph will always be Gzipped, so not including ".gz" will still lead to a compressed file.

 **-j** *INT*, **\--threads**=*INT*
 :   Set the number of child threads used to process input BAMs.
 At minimum,
     one child thread is launched (meaning quaqc technically uses two threads,